This article will help you:

 Interpret your Retention Analysis chart: Retention view

 Interpreting the Retention Analysis chart is more straightforward than it may at first appear, mostly because you can read through the parameters like a sentence.
-For example, the following chart shows you (1) new users who came back and did (2) any event, measured by (3) N-Day Retention (shown as retention and calculated by 24-hour windows) over (4) the last 45 days:
+For example, the following chart shows you (1) new users who came back and triggered (2) any event (3) on or after the first day of your retention analysis over (4) the last 45 days:

 All these parameters can be easily changed to reflect the needs of your analysis.

-In the rest of this section, we’ll explain the lower module, what all the parameter options mean, and how you can use them to generate the data you want.
-(The left and right modules are explained in our Help Center article on building your retention analysis.)
+In the rest of this section, we’ll explain how you measure retention, what all the parameter options mean, and how you can use them to generate the data you want.

-In addition to these graphic representations of your retention data, Amplitude provides you with a table displaying a detailed breakdown of the data, broken out by each user cohort and into more granular individual day buckets.
+Amplitude also displays a detailed table breaking down the data, broken out by each user cohort and into individual day buckets.

-By default, Amplitude assumes you’ll want to use pre-defined units of time — days, weeks, months, etc— as retention brackets for your retention analyses.
-But you can change this, by using custom brackets instead of N-day or unbounded retention.
+By default, Amplitude assumes you’ll want to use predefined units of time — days, weeks, months, etc. — as retention brackets for your retention analyses.
+But you can change this by using Return On (Custom) and instead create custom brackets for your Return On retention.